val-vicky/val-vicky/README.md

 - 👋 Hi, I’m @val-vicky
 - 👀 I’m interested in coding and video games.
-- 🌱 I’m currently learning python
+- 🌱 I’m currently trying to make Python projects!
-- 💞️ I’m looking to collaborate on among us
+- 💞️ I’m looking to collaborate on any small coding projects!
-- 📫 How to reach me: contact me on discord, Val#7701
+- 📫 How to reach me: contact me on discord, valvecorp

 <!---
 val-vicky/val-vicky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.